ashguine-svg/Imeck15/README.md

 -----

-## 🚀 How to Launch (Subsequent Uses)

-Once installed, you can launch the application easily:

-1. Open Command Prompt (Windows) or Terminal (Linux).
-2. Navigate to the folder:
-      * Win: `cd %USERPROFILE%\Desktop\Imeck15`
-      * Lin: `cd ~/Imeck15`
-3. Activate the environment:
-      * Win: `venv\Scripts\activate`
-      * Lin: `source venv/bin/activate`
-4. Run:
-      * Win: `python main.py`
-      * Lin: `python3 main.py`

 ## 💡 Basic Operations

   * **Start Monitoring:** Right-click (Triple Click) OR press the "Start" button.
   * **Stop Monitoring:** Right-click (Double Click) OR press the "Stop" button.

-Refer to the UI within the application for detailed usage.
+Refer to the **User Manual** (included in the app) for detailed usage instructions.

 -----

 ## ⚙️ Architecture Diagram

 The module structure of this application was refined through pair programming with Google's AI, **Gemini**.
-The following diagram illustrates how the files interact.

 ```mermaid
 graph TD